Shim Jae-chul

-Shim Jae-chul (born 18 January 1958) is a South Korean journalist and politician.
-He is a current member of the National Assembly and the Floor Leader of the United Future Party.
+Shim Jae-chul (born 18 January 1958) is a South Korean journalist and politician who served as a member of the National Assembly from 2000 to 2020.

 Early life and career

 He was born in Gwangju.
 He became an activist during Gwangju Uprising in 1980.
 He graduated Seoul University department of English education.
 He later worked as a journalist of MBC in the late 1980s and early 1990s.
 He joined the New Korea Party following the recommendation from the ex-president Kim Young-sam, in 1996.

 Shim was elected as the representative of Dongan-gu for the 16th National Assembly of the Republic of Korea in 2000.
 He has been reelected four times.

 In 2016, he was elected as the First Deputy Speaker of the Parliament.
 He supported the impeachment of president Park Geun-hye.

 In 2019, he was elected as the Floor Leader of the Liberty Korea Party, succeeding Na Kyung-won.
 Following the merger of the Liberty Korea Party with the New Conservative Party and Onward for Future 4.0, he retained his position.